krlan2789/express-ws-app/README.md

 # Building a Real-Time Application with Express and WebSocket

-Real-time applications are becoming increasingly popular, and WebSocket technology is at the heart of many of these systems.
-In this article, we will explore how to set up and run a WebSocket-based application using ExpressJS.
-This guide will walk you through the specifications, setup process, database configuration, and running the application.
+Real-time applications are revolutionizing the way we interact with technology, enabling instantaneous communication and updates.
+At the core of these systems lies WebSocket technology, which facilitates seamless two-way communication between clients and servers.
+In this article, we will delve into the process of building a WebSocket-based application using ExpressJS, covering everything from prerequisites to deployment.

----

-## Specifications
+## Prerequisites

-To get started, ensure you have the following tools and versions installed:
+Before diving into the setup, ensure you have the following tools and versions installed:

 - **NodeJS**: `16.20.0`
 - **NPM**: `8.19.4`